gozfree/gear-lib/gear-lib/libstrex/README.md

 ##libstrex
-This is a simple libstrex library.
+This is a simple STRing EXtension library.